GregoryTishchenko/rijk/README.md

 ## Create Rijksmuseum API access

-Go to https://www.rijksmuseum.nl/en/rijksstudio and create account.\
+Go to https://www.rijksmuseum.nl/en/rijksstudio and create new account or login.\
-On your profile settings page, go to advanced settings.\
+On your profile settings page, go to advanced settings and create your API key.\
-Create you API key.\
-Create .env file in the project folder.\
+Create .env file in the project folder with REACT_APP_RIJKSMUSEUM_API_KEY=YOUR_KEY_VALUE
-Set REACT_APP_RIJKSMUSEUM_API_KEY=YOUR_KEY_VALUE

 ## Runs the app in the development mode